1987 Miami Dolphins season

 The 1987 Miami Dolphins season was the team's 22nd as a member of the National Football League (NFL).
 The Dolphins improved upon their previous season's output of 8–8, losing one fewer game.
 Despite the improvement the team failed to reach the playoffs.
 This was also the first season the Dolphins played their home games at Joe Robbie Stadium.
-Their first game at Joe Robbie Stadium involved replacement players, as 25,867 fans saw the Dolphins defeat the Kansas City Chiefs.
+Their first game at Joe Robbie Stadium was scheduled to open the stadium against the defending champion New York Giants but the 1987 strike resulted in all games from week 3 being permanently cancelled.
+So the first contest at the new venue involved replacement players, as 25,867 fans saw the Dolphins defeat the Kansas City Chiefs.
+The Dolphins finally played a 1987 home game with the regular players in week 6, losing in overtime to the Buffalo Bills.